 In the past year, the COVID-19 pandemic and wildfires have impacted outdoor recreation systems both in the United States and around the world.
 These disturbances can influence how people recreate, where people recreate, and impact the behavior of visitors to parks and protected areas.
 Such changes in recreation use and related impacts to natural systems can lead to challenges for outdoor recreation management.
 This panel will take a local and global view of how these natural disturbances and disasters have affected recreation systems and how outdoor recreation managers are responding to these disruptions.

 - Ben Lawhon, Director of Education and Research, Leave No Trace Center for Outdoor Ethics

 - Cailin O’Brien-Feeney, Director, Oregon Office of Outdoor Recreation

 - Nikoleta Jones, Principal Research Associate, University of Cambridge

 - Catherine Pickering, Professor of Environmental Science, Griffith University Australia

 February 10, 2021, 2:00 pm - 3:30 pm

-The concept for the education discussion is to explore the impacts of COVID on students through the various stages of K-16 education through employment.
-The lecture will explore how K-12 education is impacted in terms of outdoor school and other natural resource education programs like the ones OFRI provides.
-CTE, trade school, workforce.
-We will then take a look at how current students both at the community college and university level are recruited, and taught in a virtual world and what new opportunities we have with online education.
+The concept for the education discussion is to explore the impacts of disturbances on students through the various stages of K-16, education through employment.
+The lecture will explore how K-12 education is impacted including CTE, trade schools and workforce.
+We will then take a look at how current college students are recruited and taught in a virtual world, and what opportunities are they finding next.

 - Reynold Gardner, Oregon Department of Education, Natural Resources / Forestry / Agriculture Content Education Specialist